-However, this flow is unstable, allowing small disturbances to grow into large north-south meanders (Fig. 11.49b) of the jet stream.
+However, this flow is unstable, allowing small disturbances (e.g., flow over mountain ranges) to grow into large north-south meanders (Fig. 11.49b) of the jet stream.
 These meanders are called Rossby waves or planetary waves.
 Typical wavelengths are 3 - 4 Mm.
 Given the circumference of a parallel at those latitudes, one typically finds 3 to 13 waves around the globe, with a normal zonal wavenumber of 7 to 8 waves.